ebaauw/homebridge-hue/README.md

 ## Installation
 The homebridge-hue plug-in obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server:

-- Install the Node.js JavaScript runtime `node`, from `https://nodejs.org`.
+- Install the Node.js JavaScript runtime `node`, from [https://nodejs.org](https://nodejs.org).
 I'm using v6.9.1 LTS for macOS (x64), which includes the `npm` package manager.
 - Make sure `/usr/local/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there.
 - You might want to update `npm` through `sudo npm update -g npm`.
-For me, this installs version, 3.10.9.
+For me, this installs version 3.10.9.
-- Install homebridge following the instructions on `https://github.com/nfarina/homebridge`.
+- Install homebridge following the instructions on [https://github.com/nfarina/homebridge](https://github.com/nfarina/homebridge).
 For me, this installs homebridge version 0.4.6 to `/usr/local/lib/node_modules`.
 Make sure to create a `config.json` in `~/.homebridge`, as described.
 - Install the homebridge-hue plug-in through `sudo npm install -g homebridge-hue`.
 - Edit `~/.homebridge/config.json` and add the `Hue` platform provided by homebridge-hue, see below.
 - Run homebridge-hue for the first time, press the link button on (each of) your bridge(s), and note the bridgeid/username pair for each bridge in the log output.
 Edit `config.json` to include these, see below.